-Click here to check the status of your application with the Office of Admissions.
-If you are unable to check your status through the admissions system, you may contact the ISE Academic Advising representative at grad-advisors@ise.ufl.edu.
-Please allow sufficient time for a response, due to the large volume of inquiries and applications that are received.
+How do I check my admission status?
+Check the status of your application through the UF Office of Admissions Application Status Portal.
+If you cannot access your status through the system, contact the ISE Academic Advising team at grad-advisors@ise.ufl.edu.
+Please allow sufficient time for a response due to the high volume of inquiries and applications.

 FAQ for Current PhD Students